Samir Kuntar: Trial

 At his trial, and consistently thereafter, Kuntar denied killing the 4-year-old or her father.
 He told his detailed version of the events to Maariv correspondent Chen Kotes-Bar.
 According to a former cellmate, Yasser Hanjar, al-Kuntar "never expressed remorse, but maintains a different version [of the events] than the Israeli one", that he only wanted to take the Israeli family hostage, and that he "firmly rejected allegations he had smashed the head of 4-year-old Einat Haran."
 After his release, al-Kuntar accused the Israeli government of fabricating the story of how he killed the child.
 A psychologist, Zvi Sela, served as Chief Intelligence Officer of the Israel Prison Service and met al-Kuntar in prison in this capacity.
 In an interview with Haaretz he claimed that he believed Kuntar's version:

 We turned Kuntar into God-knows-what – the murderer of Danny Haran and his daughter, Einat.
 The man who smashed in the girl's head.
 That's nonsense.
 A story.
 A fairy tale.
 He told me he didn't do it and I believe him.
 I investigated the event ... and in my opinion there is support for the fact that they were killed by fire from the Israeli rescue forces.
 You can accuse him all you like, but it was obviously the rescue forces that opened fire.

 According to Sela, Kuntar also said that he would not go back to terrorism, if released.

 Treatment in prison

 During his imprisonment, Kuntar married Kifah Kayyal (born in 1963), an Israeli Arab female activist on behalf of militant prisoners.
 The couple later divorced.
 While they were married, she received a monthly stipend from the Israeli government, an entitlement due to her status as a wife of a prisoner.
-Kayyal is an Israeli citizen of Palestinian origin from Acre, now residing in Ramallah, who was then serving a life sentence for her activities in the Palestine Liberation Front.
+Kayyal is an Israeli citizen of Palestinian origin from Acre, now residing in Ramallah, who was then serving a life sentence for her activities in the Palestinian Liberation Front.
 Kuntar was allowed conjugal visits with his wife while in prison.
 They had no children.

 In addition, while in prison Kuntar participated in a program under which Palestinian security prisoners took correspondence courses from the Open University of Israel, and graduated with a bachelor's degree in social and political science.